Deep Non-rigid Structure-from-Motion: A Sequence-to-Sequence Translation Perspective: Abstract

 \section{Abstract}

 Directly regressing the non-rigid shape and camera pose from the individual 2D frame is ill-suited to the Non-Rigid Structure-from-Motion (NRSfM) problem.
-This \emph{frame-by-frame} 3D reconstruction pipeline overlooks the inherent spatial-temporal nature of NRSfM, \ie, reconstructing the whole 3D sequence from the input 2D sequence.
-In this paper, we propose to model deep NRSfM from a \emph{sequence-to-sequence} translation perspective, where the input 2D frame sequence is taken as a whole to reconstruct the deforming 3D non-rigid shape sequence.
-First, we apply a shape-motion predictor to estimate the initial non-rigid shape and camera motion from a single frame.
-Then we propose a context modeling module to model camera motions and complex non-rigid shapes.
-To tackle the difficulty in enforcing the global structure constraint within the deep framework, we propose to impose the union-of-subspace structure by replacing the self-expressiveness layer with multi-head attention and delayed regularizers, which enables end-to-end batch-wise training.
-Experimental results across different datasets such as Human3.6M, CMU Mocap and InterHand prove the superiority of our framework.
+This \emph{frame-by-frame} 3D reconstruction pipeline overlooks the inherent spatial-temporal nature of NRSfM, \ie, reconstructing the 3D sequence from the input 2D sequence.
+In this paper, we propose to solve deep sparse NRSfM from a \emph{sequence-to-sequence} translation perspective, where the input 2D keypoints sequence is taken as a whole to reconstruct the corresponding 3D keypoints sequence in a self-supervised manner.
+First, we apply a shape-motion predictor on the input sequence to obtain an initial sequence of shapes and corresponding motions.
+Then, we propose the Context Layer, which enables the deep learning framework to effectively impose overall constraints on sequences based on the structural characteristics of non-rigid sequences.
+The Context Layer constructs modules for imposing the self-expressiveness regularity on non-rigid sequences with multi-head attention (MHA) as the core, together with the use of temporal encoding, both of which act simultaneously to constitute constraints on non-rigid sequences in the deep framework.
+Experimental results across different datasets such as Human3.6M, CMU Mocap, and InterHand prove the superiority of our framework.
 The code will be made publicly available.